 Please note that the use of password protected documents is no longer Trust policy.

-Emails containing person confidential information going external to the Trust's network (e.g to another NHS organisation or an external third party) MUST be further protected by adding encryption.
+Any emails containing person confidential information going external to the Trust's network that are not covered by the guidance above MUST be further protected by adding encryption.

 How to apply encryption to an email